Anger

 What is caregiver anger?

 Many caregivers feel angry at some point.
 They may curse, yell, get irritated, withdraw, or even get physically sick.
-Caregiver anger usually comes from feeling out of control, overwhelmed, anxious, scared, tired or stressed.
-As a caregiver you may feel angry that others are not helping enough, or angry at yourself for not doing more.
-You may feel that the situation is unfair and/or too much.
+Caregiver anger usually comes from feeling out of control, overwhelmed, anxious, scared, tired, or stressed.
+As a caregiver, you may feel angry that others are not helping enough, or angry at yourself for not doing more.
+You may be angry because of a change in routine or lifestyle.

 What can I do about my anger?